sumitsalve98/WebScrape-Customer-Sentiment-Analysis/README.md

 ![Correlation between price and total sales.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Correlation%20between%20price%20and%20total%20sales.jpeg?raw=true)

+### Insights:

+- Products with price range of 10k to 30k are the most sold on flipkart.

 ### 3. What price range has the most selling products?

 ![Price range and Total sales.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Price%20range%20and%20Total%20sales.jpeg?raw=true)

 ![percentage of sales by price range.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/percentage%20of%20sales%20by%20price%20range.jpeg?raw=true)

+### Insights:

+- Price range 0-25000 rupees have most selling products.
+681743 products are sold within this price range.
+That covers up to 74.3% of total sales.

+- 195547 products are sold in price range of 25000-50000.
+That covers up to 21.3% of total sales.

+- Sales decreased drastically for products with prices of more than 100000 rupees

 ### 4. What is the Distribution of price for each category of products?

 ![Distribution of price by category.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Distribution%20of%20price%20by%20category.jpeg?raw=true)

+### Insights:

+- Among all the other product categories laptops have the most varying price range and the most expensive product in our data set is also a laptop with a price of 250k.

 ### 5. What are the total sales by each product category?